hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 * Be consistent.

 These are so common-sense that we won't argue them.
-But a few other points are worthy of comment:
+But a few other points are worthy of comment.

 #### snake_case and variants